aabolfazl/Aurora-NativeBuffer/README.md

 A small tool for transferring data objects between Java and C++ via buufer, from NDK to SDK, something like Google ProtoBuffer but smaller and customized

-Inspiration from libraries source code Realm core Database, Google WebRTC, Google ProtoBuffer, FFMPEG and Telegram
+Inspired by  Realm core Database, Google WebRTC, Google ProtoBuffer, FFMPEG and Telegram libraries source codes.